 "For Such A Time As This" (Esther 4:14)

-Unfortunately, those who discipled me were not of the Reformed persuasion, but Pentecostal.
+Unfortunately, those who discipled me my first few years as a Christian were not of the Reformed persuasion, but Pentecostal.
 And they were themselves disciples of what was and is referred to as the Word of Faith movement, better known as the “prosperity gospel”.
 The most influential teacher in this movement at that time was a man named Kenneth Copeland.
 Copeland had a daily radio and weekly TV show, wrote many books and conducted “Believers Voice of Victory” conventions nationally; frequently in the Detroit area, of which I was an enthusiastic attendee.
 On his TV shows and in his conventions, he typically had a huge banner behind him proclaiming JESUS IS LORD.
 I believe he signed off his radio and TV sermons with that same phrase.

-In Matthew chapter 7, Jesus is concluding what has been referred to as the “Sermon on The Mount”, which began in Chapter 5.
+In Matthew 7:13-23, Jesus is concluding what has been referred to as the “Sermon on The Mount”, which began in Matthew Chapter 5.
 In Matthew 7:21-23, he makes this somewhat ominous statement, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day (Hebrews 9:27), ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’
+In Luke Chapter 6, we have what appears to be a condensed version of that sermon, and a more succinct statement from Jesus, although with the same inference in Luke 6:46-49, when He says to his audience of questionable disciples “Why do you call me ‘Lord, Lord,’ and do not do what I tell you?”

 Throughout the New Testament, the acknowledgement of Jesus as both Savior and Lord (Acts 2:36) is presented as essential to our living in right relationship with God.
-In the book of Acts, chapter 16, the Apostle Paul receives a heartfelt inquiry from a Philippian jailer as to what he must do to be saved, to be rescued from the judgement of God and restored to right relationship with God.
+In the book of Acts, Chapter 16, the Apostle Paul receives a heartfelt inquiry from a Philippian jailer as to what he must do to be saved, to be rescued from the judgement of God and restored to right relationship with God.
 Paul answers him succinctly, “Believe on the Lord Jesus Christ, and you will be saved…”.
-(Acts 16:31)
+(Acts 16:31).

-As Lord, He commands our minds (Philippians 4:8-9) (Philippians 2:5), our wills (1 Thessalonians 5:16-18), our emotions (Matthew 22:36-40) (Philippians 4:4-6), our behavior (Matthew 7:12), and the motivations behind our behavior (Philippians 2:3) (1 Corinthians 10:31).
+As LORD, He commands our mind and thoughts (Philippians 4:8-9) (Philippians 2:5), our wills (John 6:29) (1 Thessalonians 5:16-18), our emotions (Philippians 4:4-6), our affections (Matthew 22:36-40) our attitudes (Philippians 2:3-4), our behavior (Matthew 7:12), and the motivations behind our behavior (Philippians 2:3) (1 Corinthians 10:31).

-Jesus, in commanding these aspects of our life, acknowledges our need for Him to enable us to obey (John 15:1-5), even working in us the ability to do what He commands (Philippians 2:12-13), so that we may be Holy as He is Holy (1 Peter 1:16) (Hebrews 12:14).
+Jesus, in commanding these aspects of our life, acknowledges our need for Him to enable us to obey (John 15:1-5), creating and working in us the desire and ability to do so (Ezekiel 36:26-27) (Philippians 2:12-13), so that we may be Holy as He is Holy (1 Peter 1:16) (Hebrews 12:14).

 Grace and Peace ×